article background

 What is a solar hybrid inverter?

-Essentially, a hybrid solar inverter is a solar inverter and battery inverter combined into one model.
-This means that this type of inverter can both convert the sunlight absorbed by solar panels into electricity, and convert energy stored within solar batteries into electricity for use in the home.
+A hybrid solar inverter is a solar inverter and battery inverter combined into one model.
+This type of inverter can convert both sunlight and energy stored in solar batteries into electricity.

 Normally, two separate inverters are required for solar panels and solar batteries, as the energy running through these systems needs to be converted differently for household usage.
-A hybrid inverter eliminates this issue, combining both functions into one machine.
+A hybrid inverter eliminates this issue, combining both functions into one.

 A hybrid inverter can still generate power in the same way as any other kind of inverter.
-Its standout feature however, is that it already has built-in connection for energy storage systems.
-This means that if a household already has a battery, it can connect to that system straight away, as well as the panel system.
+Its standout feature, however, is that it already has a built-in connection for energy storage systems.
+This means that if a household already has a battery, it can connect to that system straight away.
 It also means if a household decides to get a battery system added to their solar panels later down the track, it won’t need to purchase an additional inverter to help support the battery.

 Why do you need an inverter?

-An inverter is needed to help convert the electricity generated by solar panels into energy compatible for household use and storage ability.
-This is because solar panels create direct current – DC – energy whereas household appliances generally run off alternating current – AC – electricity.
-Therefore, without an inverter, the energy generated from a solar panel is practically useless in the home.
+Solar panels create direct current — DC — energy whereas household appliances generally run off alternating current — AC — electricity.
+An inverter converts the electricity generated by solar panels into energy compatible for household use.
+Without an inverter, the energy generated from a solar panel is practically useless in the home.

 What can you do with a hybrid solar inverter?

-• Grid-tie Mode: This is a function that allows the hybrid inverter to default to simple solar inverter operations.
+• Grid-tie mode: The hybrid inverter defaults to simple solar inverter operations.
 In this mode, battery features are switched off.

-• Hybrid Mode: Under this option, the inverter defaults to battery operation, working to help support the storage of excess solar energy during the day for use in the evening.
+• Hybrid mode: The inverter defaults to battery operation, working to help support the storage of excess solar energy during the day for use in the evening.

-• Backup Mode: This allows the inverter to act as a backup power source during grid outages.
+• Backup mode: The inverter acts as a backup power source during grid outages.
 Generally, this feature allows the system to automatically switch itself to this mode if an absence of grid power is detected.
 This is a less common feature among hybrid inverters.

 Benefits of solar hybrid inverters